Wind Reading Tips for F-Class and Long Range Shooting

 Steven Blair, 2012 California State Long Range F-Open Champion, has been shooting since childhood and competing for over 30 years.
 Before retiring, Steve spent 16 years in Engineering and IT with General Atomics.
 He has held Engineering and Marketing positions with several firearms companies and worked on projects from pistols to 155mm howitzers.

-- SGT Sherri Gallagher — How to Read the Wind Video
+- SSG Sherri Gallagher — How to Read the Wind Video

 - USAMU Teaches Wind-Reading on ShootingUSA May 20th